 Target Structures: buenos días, ¿Cómo estás?, Muy bien, gracias, el pollito, and dice.

-Opener/1st Activity: Teach the song Buenos días.
-This is how we will start class each week.
-I show a picture of the sun coming up, and say, “¡Buenos días!”
-As we learn the song, we do motions for each part (stretching in the morning, hands up, questioning, for how are you, thumbs up, and pointing to a friend for usted).
+Activity 1: Teach the song Buenos días (embedded below).
+This will be a good way to start future classes, and you can teach the whole song, or just focus on the buenos días line.
+The morning, afternoon, and night picture cards below can be printed for each student, or just used by the teacher.
+As you learn the song, do motions for each part (stretching in the morning, hands up, questioning, for how are you, thumbs up, and pointing to a friend for usted).

 - Listen to/sing Buenos días